 Using a high shutter speed means that you might have to open the aperture wide to make up for the short time that the shutter is open, but it’s not that simple.

-The fastest shutter speed on most cameras is about 1/8000th, which is really fast.
-So you can imagine that if a shutter is going to open and shut that quickly, there needs to a lot of light for an image to be captured at the maximum shutter speed.
-If not, your image will be underexposed at best, or at worst, you’ll just have a completely black image.
+The maximum shutter speed on most cameras is about 1/8000th, which is really fast.
+When the shutter opens and shuts that quickly, you need a lot of light for a well exposed image.
+If not, your image will be underexposed at best, or at worst, you’ll have a completely black image.

-The most obvious fix is to widen the aperture as much as possible to let in as much light as possible.
+The most obvious solution for very short exposure time durations is to widen the aperture as much as possible to let in as much light as possible.

 The problem with this, however, is that the wider your aperture, the shallower your depth of field.
-If a subject is moving, you need to bear depth of field in mind.
-If they’re moving fast, there’s an even greater risk that they’ll be blurry as they might move beyond the focal plane of your focus during the shot.
+With fast moving subjects, you need to be aware of your depth of field.
+If they’re moving fast, there’s a greater risk that they’ll be blurry with a narrow depth of field as they might move beyond the focal plane of your focus during the shot.

-With a very wide aperture, you again need to assess the direction of movement.
+When using a very wide aperture, you need to assess the subject’s direction of movement.
 If the subject is moving:

 Instead, you might need to increase the ISO, rather than widening the aperture, for a brighter exposure when using a high shutter speed.

-Speaking of movement across the frame, from a composition point of view, it’s considered better if the motion is from left to right of frame, rather than from right to left of frame.
+Speaking of movement across the frame, it’s considered good composition if the motion goes from left to right of frame, rather than from right to left of frame.

-This of course is in an ideal situation You can’t always be in the right place to capture motion going from left to right.
-If you can do something about it though, rather make movement from left to right in direction.
+This of course is in an ideal situation However, you can’t always be in the right place to capture motion going from left to right.
+If you can do something about it though, rather capture direction of movement from left to right.

-While this doesn’t have anything to do with using a high shutter speed to freeze motion, I can’t not talk about the best way to use focus when capturing movement.
-So here are a few pointers…
+While focus doesn’t have anything to do with using a high shutter speed to freeze motion, for sharp photos you need to consider focus settings.
+So I can’t not talk about the best camera settings for focusing to capture movement.

 Camera settings: 1/1000, f3.2, ISO 100 at a focal length of 48mm.
 I focused for the first photo using back button focus, then took the remaining photos without focusing again as she made sure she jumped on the same spot each time.